Global Media Makers

 About Film Independent

 Film Independent is a nonprofit arts organization that champions independent film and supports a community of artists who embody diversity, innovation and uniqueness of vision.
 Film Independent helps filmmakers make their movies, builds an audience for their projects, and works to diversify the film industry.
 Film Independent’s Board of Directors, filmmakers, staff and constituents is comprised of an inclusive community of individuals across ability, age, ethnicity, gender, race and sexual orientation.
 Anyone passionate about film can become a Member, whether you are a filmmaker, industry professional or a film lover.

-About the U.S. Department of State’s Bureau of Educational and Cultural Affairs
+About The Bureau of Educational and Cultural Affairs of the U.S. Department of State